-- What is the purpose of the event?

-- What will you be doing?

-- What date and time do you want to have the event?

-- What room(s) do you want to use for the event?

-- Who is the intended audience for the event?

-- How many people do you expect to attend?
+- 1. What is the purpose of the event? - 2.
+What will you be doing? - 3.
+What date and time do you want to have the event? - 4.
+What room(s) do you want to use for the event? - 5.
+Who is the intended audience for the event? - 6.
+How many people do you expect to attend?

-- Are any other organizations co-sponsoring the event?
+- 7. Are any other organizations co-sponsoring the event?

-- Will the event require a contract? (e.g., DJ, speaker, musician, etc.)
+- 8. Will the event require a contract? (e.g., DJ, speaker, musician, etc.)

-- Will you serve food and/or beverages?
+- 9. Will you serve food and/or beverages?

-- How will you publicize/promote the event?
+- 10. How will you publicize/promote the event?

-- Which organization officers/members will be responsible for managing the event?
+- 11. Which organization officers/members will be responsible for managing the event?

-- a.
-Does this event involve any special circumstances?
+- 12. Does this event involve any special circumstances?

-- i.
-Fundraising?
+- Fundraising?

-- ii.
-Charitable activities?
+- Charitable activities?

-- iii.
-Off-campus location?
+- Off-campus location?

-- iv.
-Ticket sales?
+- Ticket sales?

-- v.
-Security?
+- Security?

-- vi.
-Overnight travel?
+- Overnight travel?

-Student organizations will be given a Student Life and Development Event Planning Procedures and Checklist handout; it is imperative that you adhere to the dates and information contained in this manual to ensure that you have a successful event.
+Student organizations are to follow the guidelines in this manual; it is imperative that you adhere to the dates and information contained in this manual to ensure that you have a successful event.